daoxinli/daoxinli.github.io/index.md

 <p style='text-align: justify;'>
   Hi!
 My name is Daoxin Li (李道昕 [lì tɑ̂ʊ̯ ɕín]).
-I am a PhD candidate in the <a href="https://www.ling.upenn.edu">Department of Linguistics</a> at the University of Pennsylvania.
-I work primarily on syntax and semantics acquisition: I combine theoretical, experimental and computational approaches to develop algorithmic accounts of how children discover the grammar of their language.
-My advisors are <a href="https://www.ling.upenn.edu/~ycharles/">Charles Yang</a> and <a href="https://kathrynschuler.com">Kathryn Schuler</a>; and I’m affiliated with <a href="https://www.childlanglab.com/">the Child Language Lab</a>.
-I also work with <a href="https://web.sas.upenn.edu/trueswell-lab/people/trueswell/">John Trueswell</a> on word learning and with <a href="https://www.ling.upenn.edu/~jlegate/">Julie Anne Legate</a> on theoretical syntax.
-Additionally, I’m part of the <a href="https://web.sas.upenn.edu/lcs/">Language and Communication Sciences</a> program at Penn.
+I received my PhD in <a href="https://www.ling.upenn.edu">Linguistics</a> from the University of Pennsylvania in 2024, where I was advised by <a href="https://www.ling.upenn.edu/~ycharles/">Charles Yang</a> and <a href="https://kathrynschuler.com">Katie Schuler</a>; I also worked with <a href="https://web.sas.upenn.edu/trueswell-lab/people/trueswell/">John Trueswell</a> and <a href="https://www.ling.upenn.edu/~jlegate/">Julie Legate</a> during my time at Penn.
 </p>

 <p style='text-align: justify;'>
-  Before coming to Penn, I earned my BA in English Language at <a href="https://www.tsinghua.edu.cn/en/index.htm">Tsinghua University</a>.
+  My research focuses on the cognitive and computational mechanisms of language acquisition: How do children discover the grammar of their language?
+Why do children seem to be better at language learning than adults?
+What is the relation between language acquisition and other cognitive abilities?
+I combine theoretical, experimental and computational methods to investigate these questions.
+I also have secondary research interests in theoretical syntax.
 </p>

 **Address**: Department of Linguistics, University of Pennsylvania, 3401-C Walnut Street, Suite 300, C Wing, Philadelphia, PA 19104-6228, USA